xaionaro-go/echox/website/content/middleware/casbin-auth.md

   parent = "middleware"
 +++

 [Casbin](https://github.com/casbin/casbin) is a powerful and efficient open-source access control library for Go.
 It provides support for enforcing authorization based on various models.
-By far, the access control models supported by Casbin are:
+So far, the access control models supported by Casbin are:

 - ACL (Access Control List)
 - ACL with superuser